-At each evaluation step, the reviewers will evaluate the quality of the research project and the Synergy group.
-The panels will look into the ground-breaking nature, the synergetic aspects, ambition and feasibility of the research project; and the intellectual capacity, creativity and commitment of the Principal Investigators (see the evaluation criteria below).
-The peer reviewers will need to see that the collaborative working arrangements between the Principal Investigators described as part of the research methodology can ensure scientific excellence.
-Following the timeline described above, the ERCEA provides feedback on the final decision of the evaluation through an 'Information letter' to the PIs and the Host Institutions (applicant legal entities) via the EU Login secured web-mail account accessible on the F & T Portal.
+At each evaluation step, the reviewers will primarily evaluate the quality of the research project and in addition the Synergy group.
+The panels will mainly look into the ground-breaking nature, the synergetic aspects, ambition and feasibility of the research project; at the same time the intellectual capacity, creativity and commitment of the Principal Investigators also matters (see the evaluation criteria below).
+Following the timeline described above, the ERCEA provides feedback on the final decision of the evaluation through an 'Information letter' to the PIs and the Host Institutions (applicant legal entities) via the EU Login secured web-mail account accessible on the EU Funding & Tender Portal.
 Besides the information letter, an evaluation report will be provided to all PIs and all HIs' contact person(s).
-This indicates whether the proposal meets the quality threshold and is retained, and provides the score, ranking range and corresponding comment given by the panel as well as the comments given by the individual reviewers22.
+This indicates whether the proposal meets the quality threshold and is retained, and provides the score, ranking range and corresponding comment given by the panel as well as the comments given by the individual reviewers28.